 General Regatta Information

-Online entries are now open and payments may be made online.
+Online entries are now open and payments will soon be able to be be made online.

-The Committee Desk will be located at Antigua Yacht Club beginning on Thursday, April 24, 2014 and will remain open during the hours specified below throughout the Regatta.
-The Committee Desk will monitor VHF Channel 12.
+The Committee Desk will be located at Antigua Yacht Club beginning on Thursday, April 23, 2015 and will remain open during the hours specified below throughout the Regatta.
 There will also be a Protest Desk adjacent to the Committee Desk at Antigua Yacht Club after each day of racing.

 COMMITTEE DESK OPENING HOURS – PROVISIONAL